IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Discuss possibility of pure aggregation

-> I would like to find a function foldTrace, that omits the MVar and can thus be called pure.
+> I would like to find a function `foldTrace`, that omits the MVar and can thus be called pure.
 Help is appreciated.

 ## Configuration

-The configurability of __dispatcher__ this library allows to define is based on:
+The configurability of __dispatchers__ this library allows to define is based on:

-1. __Tracer namespace__-based configurability, down to trace constructor granularity,
+1. __Tracer namespace__-based configurability, down to __message constructor__ granularity,
 2. Runtime reconfigurability, triggered by invocation of `configureTracers`,
-3. Prototypes for each message constructor.
+3. Prototypes for each __message constructor__.

-This is implemented by running the entire __dispatcher__ trace network at configuration time.
+Reconfiguration can be triggered at runtime and essentially involves running the entire __dispatcher__ trace network, by doing trace specialisation for each trace that has __prototypes__ defined.

 ```haskell
 -- The function configures the traces with the given configuration